The Alliance

 What is the Alliance?

-The Alliance is a volunteer committee of faculty, staff, students and administrators who support education, tolerance, dialogue and mutual respect around the complex issues of human sexuality and sexual orientation within the context of the teachings of the Roman Catholic Church and our mission as a Jesuit, Catholic University.
+The Alliance is a volunteer group of faculty, staff, and administrators who support community, advocacy, education, dialogue, and mutual respect around sexual identity and gender expression within our mission as a Jesuit Catholic University.

 The History of the Alliance

-Initially called COSASM, the Alliance was created in 1989 by three members of the Saint Joseph’s community: Richard O’Malley (Administrator), Vincent Genovese, S.J.
-(Theologian), and Lourene Nevels (Psychologist).
-The organization was formed as a direct response to the chilling fear and isolation expressed by a gay student in an anonymous letter to the student newspaper.
+Initially called COSASM, the Alliance was created in 1989 by three members of the Saint Joseph’s community: administrator Richard O’Malley, theologian Vincent Genovese, S.J., and psychologist Lourene Nevels.
+The organization was formed as a direct response to the fear and isolation expressed by an anonymous gay student during a time when the AIDS crisis was misunderstood, federal and state laws prohibited nontraditional marriages, and the Catholic Church was less vocal in stating that gay people must be welcomed and respected, and should not be marginalized or discriminated against.
+This documentary video by SJU student Kevin Hoban ‘24 provides more examples of the Alliance’s work throughout the years.